-Even if we are able to make acquisitions on advantageous terms and are able to integrate them successfully into our operations and organization, some acquisitions may not fulfill our anticipated financial or strategic objectives in a given market due to factors that we cannot control, such as market position, competition, customer base, loss of key employees, third-party legal challenges or governmental actions.
-For example, see the discussion regarding the Solano County, California Measure E/Landfill Expansion Litigation under the "Legal Proceedings" section of Note 11 of our consolidated financial statements included in Item 8 of this report.
+Even if we are able to make acquisitions on advantageous terms and are able to integrate them successfully into our operations and organization, some acquisitions may not fulfill our anticipated financial or strategic objectives in a given market due to factors that we cannot control, such as market conditions, including the price of crude oil, market position, competition, customer base, loss of key employees, third-party legal challenges or governmental actions.
 In addition, we may change our strategy with respect to a market or acquired businesses and decide to sell such operations at a loss, or keep those operations and recognize an impairment of goodwill and/or intangible assets.
 Similar risks may affect contracts that we are awarded to operate municipally-owned assets, such as landfills.